 How to get there…there are only two ways to enter Bhutan!

-Important Note: Delays can occur due to weather or other operational requirements.
-We strongly advise visitors to Bhutan to factor in at least a 24 hour before connecting from other airline services to or from a Drukair/Bhutan Airlines flight.
+Important Note: Drukair only operates 2 aircraft and delays can occur due to weather or other operational requirements.
+We strongly advise visitors to Bhutan to factor in at least a 24 hour before connecting from other airline services to or from a Drukair flight.

 Domestic Air Travel within Bhutan

 Druk Air and Tashi Air, also known as Bhutan Airlines has recently commenced domestic flights within Bhutan.
 The flights take place between Paro, Bathpalathang (Bumthang) and Yonphula (Trashigang).
 This air link will provide an excellent opportunity for those wanting to explore the western and eastern districts of Bhutan without the lengthy drive times.
 For prices and flight schedules, please contact us.

 Bhutan Airlines (Tashi Air Pvt.
 Ltd) first began its commercial flight Paro – Bangkok on the 10th of October 2013 followed by daily scheduled flight to Kolkata on the 16th of December 2013.
 Today Bhutan Airline operates seven days a week flight from Bangkok to Paro via Kolkata, India and Return and 6 flights (Except on Friday) to Kathmandu and return.

 There is two authorised entry points by road for foreign tourists.
 This is from West Bengal in Northern India via the border town of Phuentsholing in Bhutan’s Southwest.
 The Indian town opposite Phuentsholing is Jaigaon.
 Travellers from Sikkim find this land entry point of most convenient although it is a 6 hour drive up to the capital Thimphu and most visitors prefer the Drukair option in and out of Paro Airport.
 And the second one is from Assam in Northeast India via the border town of Samdrupjongkhar in Bhutan’s Southeast.